Pauan/programming-notes/Nulan core.rst

   (generic cdr -> (isa Cons x)
     x.next)

+  # This is the same behavior as Common Lisp and Arc: calling car/cdr on nil returns nil
+  # You can remove these to get the Scheme behavior where calling car/cdr on nil throws an error
+  (extend car -> (isa Nil x)
+    x)

+  (extend cdr -> (isa Nil x)
+    x)

   # Names shamelessly taken from Arc
   # Fun fact: with Nulan's type dispatch system, trying to call